entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Ordovician to Silurian).md

 > - **Taxa**: Thelodonti: *Talimaalepis rimae*.
 > - **Locality and horizon**: Usas Formation, Khakomian Regional Stage, Lower Tchunku River, Kochumdek District, Pretunguska, Russia.
 > - **References**: (Žigaitė, 2013; Zigaite and Blieck, 2006; Žigaitė et al., 2011)
 > - **Comments**:  The age assignment follows Žigaitė (2013).
-The lower Llandovery of the Kochumdek district is represented by the Kochumdek Formation (Rhudanian–lower Aeronian), and the middle Llandovery by the Kulinna Formation (middle–upper Aeronian).
-The overlying Razvilka Formation (upper Llandovery, Telychian) is followed by the Usas Formation (Wenlock–uppermost Gorstian).
+The lower Llandovery of the Kochumdek district is represented by the Kochumdek Formation (Rhudanian–lower Aeronian), and the middle Llandovery by the Kulinna Formation (middle–upper Aeronian).
+The overlying Razvilka Formation (upper Llandovery, Telychian) is followed by the Usas Formation (Wenlock–uppermost Gorstian).

 5) **Samojlovich Formation, October Revolution Island, Severnaya Zemlya Archipelago, Russia**
 > - **Age**: Sheinwoodian to Homerian, Wenlock.